charliecalvert/CloudNotes/Assignments/React/ReactGitMenu.md

 ## Turn it in

 Add, commit, push, tag and/or branch.
 Let me know the tag and/or branch as well as the directory for your work.
-Make sure all your tests pass. f
+Make sure all your tests pass.
+For now.

 ## ElfDebug